skarlekar/spacy-server/README.md

 # spacy-server
-Spacy Sentence Parser as a Service
+SpaCY Sentence Parser as a Service